San Fran is one of those cities that never gets old, no matter how many times you visit.

 - You can walk or ride a bike across the bridge.
 A great option is to head to Sausalito on the other side, then catch a ferry back to downtown.
 Some bike rentals include the ferry ticket back to SF.

 - Drive across the bridge (though note that there’s a toll).

 - Find one of the best Golden Gate Bridge lookout points.

 12. Lands End

 Lands End is great if you like to insert a little nature in to your city stays.
 It’s a beautiful park with loads of trees and walking paths along the coastline, and it has some fabulous views of the bay and the Golden Gate Bridge.

-You can also check out the ruins of Sutro Baths, a historic site where there used to be a grand public swimming pool which mysteriously burnt down in a fire (I know, right?) during it’s deconstruction in 1966.
+You can also check out the ruins of Sutro Baths, a historic site where there used to be a grand public swimming pool which mysteriously burnt down in a fire (strange, right?) during its deconstruction in 1966.